What a lead magnet?

 Basically, people love saving money.
 10% makes all the difference.
-So, if you have some products you’d like to sell, then a sale would be a great idea for you to get lots of people buying from you. if a holiday is coming up or you just feel like doing a flash sale, do it.
+So, if you have some products you’d like to sell, then a sale would be an excellent idea for you to get lots of people buying from you.
+If a holiday is coming up, or you just feel like doing a flash sale, do it.

 Promise to send your subscribers valuable content such as an email course or weekly tips on a topic.

-After all, no one likes fluff except on their furry, four-legged friends.
+No one likes fluff, except on their furry, four-legged friends.

 People love value.